Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes

 \section{Discussion and Conclusions}

-Quenched PL observed in our experiments is directly related to the strong electronic interactions between \ce{CN4PMI} dyes and monolayer/multilayer \ce{WSe2}, as revealed by DFT calculations.
+Quenched PL observed in our experiments is directly related to the strong electronic interactions between \ce{CN4PMI} dyes and \ce{WSe2}, as revealed by DFT calculations.
 As extensively discussed in the literature on a variety of interfaces with organic molecules~\cite{khan+20ass,amst+21jacs,herr15jpcc} and inorganic substrates,\cite{muns+24jpcl,zhu+25jpcc} CT and doping are considered detrimental to the intrinsic optical activity of TMDs.
-Both effects manifest themselves particularly in the presence of a type-II level alignment, leading to a small band gap.
+Both effects manifest themselves in a type-II level alignment, leading to a substantial band-gap reduction in the heterostructures compared to the pristine semiconductors.
 Our comprehensive first-principles analysis confirms this hypothesis across various interfacial morphologies.
 Although flat molecular adsorption is energetically and electronically superior, even non-recumbent orientations induce modifications leading to sizable PL quenching.
 These results underscore the role of molecular design in modulating the interfacial electronic landscape.\cite{gera+25am} In particular, the use of electron-deficient \ce{CN4PMI}, featuring multiple cyano substituents, enables efficient charge transfer and energetic alignment with \ce{WSe2}.
 The planarity and high electron affinity of the dye are key features that enable efficient charge transfer and fine-tuning of the TMD band structure via non-covalent interactions.